dk14/wolfram-mega/docs/traders.md

 ## Schedules

 Schedules (e.g. `InterestRateSwap`) can be expressed through `dependsOn` reference.
-Scheduled offer is finalized when first `openingTx` for the whole tree is co-signed (parties cross check that every node is co-signed).
+Scheduled offer is finalized when first `openingTx` for the whole composite tree is co-signed (parties cross check that every subcontract is co-signed).

-#### "Ad-hoc" parties in schedules
+### "Ad-hoc" parties in schedules
 If party has to be added "on the go" then special "new party" outome has to be added.
 Such outome can be attested without third-party oracle, by verifying proof of funding transaction on-chain.